BMX biking is one of the fastest growing sports in the UK, offering a massive range of sporting opportunities for enthusiasts of all ages.

 Now BMX race events are held on tracks across the country with many built to national and international standards with regulation start ramps, banked corners, jumps, straights and rhythm sections.

 BMX for beginners

-Youngsters all over the Britain are taking up the sport of BMX racing thanks to coaching facilities at many BMX tracks for all ages and all riding abilities.
+Youngsters all over Britain are taking up the sport of BMX racing thanks to coaching facilities available at many BMX tracks for all ages and all riding abilities.

 BMX racing skills are first picked up in local parks, or even backyards then honed at local BMX clubs and tracks until enthusiasts are ready to compete.

 The highest ranking BMX racers are highly trained athletes with a superb sprinting ability and bike control plus an extraordinary passion for the sport.

 Clark & Kent Contractors are world-renowned for their BMX track building skills, having built scores of tracks in the UK and abroad.

 BMX track building experts at Clark & Kent will tell you that no two tracks are the same but, as riders themselves and, having helped draw up the UCI guidance on track design, they know a thing or two about BMX tracks.